Child Marriage Restraint Act: Significance

-The Child Marriage Restraint Act was the first social reform issue which was taken up by the organized women in India.
-They played a major role in the development of argument and actively used the device of political petition and in the process contributed in the field of politics.
+The Child Marriage Restraint Act was the first social reform issue that was taken up by organized women in India.
+They played a major role in the development of arguments and actively used the device of the political petition and contributed to the field of politics.

-Pro-reform politicians, such as Motilal Nehru, were caught off guard when the organized women's association met with leaders to ask for their support in the bill.
-The all-India women's association pressured politicians for their support in the bill, standing outside their delegations holding placards and shouting slogans such as 'if you oppose Sharda's bill, the world will laugh at you'.
+Pro-reform politicians, such as Motilal Nehru, were caught off guard when the organized women's association met with leaders to ask for their support for the bill.
+The all-India women's association pressured politicians for their support of the bill, standing outside their delegations holding placards and shouting slogans such as 'if you oppose Sarda's bill, the world will laugh at you'.
 It was also this group who pushed for, and eventually succeeded in having Gandhi address the evils of child marriage in his speeches.
-Victory for the bill can be credited to the women's association, who presented the act as a means for India to demonstrate its commitment to modernity.
-Declaring they would begin to make their own laws, free of male influence, the women's organization brought liberal feminism to a forefront.
+Victory for the bill can be credited to the women's association, which presented the act as a means for India to demonstrate its commitment to modernity.
+Declaring they would begin to make their laws, free of male influence, the women's organization brought liberal feminism to a forefront.

 Although this is a victory for the women's movement in India, the act itself was a complete failure.
-In the two years and five months it was an active bill, there were 473 prosecutions, of which only 167 were successful.
+In the two years and five months, it was an active bill, there were 473 prosecutions, of which only 167 were successful.
 The list goes on with 207 acquittals, with 98 cases still pending during August 1932.
 Out of the 167 successful prosecutions, only 17 or so did either all of or part of their sentence.
 The majority of cases were in Punjab and the United Provinces.

-A 1931 census was available to the public during the summer of 1933 in order to give a status report of how the bill was doing: the number of wives under fifteen had increased from 8.5 million to 12 million, but the number of husbands under the age of fifteen had gone from 3 to more than 5 million.
+A 1931 census was available to the public during the summer of 1933 to give a status report of how the bill was doing: the number of wives under fifteen had increased from 8.5 million to 12 million, but the number of husbands under the age of fifteen had gone from 3 to more than 5 million.
 The number of wives under the age of five had quadrupled (originally the numbers were about 218,500, which then shot up to 802,200).
 The percentage of widowed children had decreased from about 400,000 to about 320,000.
-Though these numbers are startling, during the six months between when it was passed and when it became an active bill, it's suggested that only about three million girls and two million boys were forced into a child marriage; the largest percent of these marriages were between Muslim children.
-The bill's census report, however, shows that the law reached and affected the masses, even if the numbers are very slight.
+Though these numbers are startling, during the six months between when it was passed and when it became an active bill, it's suggested that only about three million girls and two million boys were forced into a child marriage; the largest percentage of these marriages were between Muslim children.
+However, the bill's census report shows that the law reached and affected the masses, even if the numbers are very slight.